Swin Cash: Professional career

 On June 7, 2016, Cash announced that she would retire at the end of the 2016 season.

 Executive career

 On June 10, 2019, Cash was hired to serve as the vice president of basketball operations and team development for the New Orleans Pelicans of the National Basketball Association.
+On September 26, 2024, she was promoted to the role of senior vice president of basketball operations.
 On April 24, 2025, Cash was dismissed by the Pelicans after six seasons with the team.

 On September 23, 2025, Amazon Prime Video hired Cash to serve as a front office insider and WNBA analyst.
+In December 2026 Cash will be inducted into the Michigan Sports Hall of Fame.

 Anti-racism and anti-violence activism

 Cash is an advocate against gun violence and police brutality.
 In 2016, she was fined $500 by the Association, along with her teammates and players from two other WNBA teams, for wearing warm up shirts that read "#BlackLivesMatter" and "#Dallas5", both serving as references to gun violence.
 In a post-game debriefing following the incident, Cash stated:I think it’s a shame that we keep seeing people that want to make this movement as something that’s violent.
 Five cops gave their lives up trying to protect a peaceful movement.
 And in this country, I do believe that you can assemble peacefully and protest against injustice.
 So until the system transforms, we cannot sit here and act like there is not a problem here in America.She said that part of what motivated her to take a stance against police violence was the Civil Rights Movement era stories her grandmother told her.
 She recognizes that police brutality is an aspect of racial activism, and she fears that because police are able to kill unarmed people without facing arrests, a regression to pre-Civil Rights laws and practices may occur for black people.
 In addition, her brother, Kevin Menifee, was allegedly beaten by police officers, who broke his nose.